How Much Does an Asphalt Driveway Cost?

 Asphalt driveway costs can vary due to the type of asphalt used.
 Most asphalt driveways use a hot mix that contains some recycled content.
 There are other options, and they will have different pricing per square foot.

-Porous Asphalt
+Porous

-If you live in a rainy climate and want to make sure the driveway drains properly, porous asphalt is the best choice.
+For homeowners who live in a rainy climate and want to make sure the driveway drains properly, porous asphalt is the best choice.
 Rather than staying on the surface and running off, water drains through the asphalt.
 A layer of crushed stone is added under the asphalt to assist with the draining.
 Porous asphalt also helps save money on leveling and grading.
 This type of asphalt isn’t the best choice in freeze-thaw climates because expanding ice can rupture the pavement.
 Porous asphalt costs $8 to $15 per square foot.

 While asphalt is traditionally black, it can be colored by adding a pigment to the hot mix.
-The colors can be matte or more dimensional, depending on preference.
+The colors can be matte or more dimensional, depending on the homeowner’s preference.
 Colored asphalt can be utilized for safety reasons and is also a great way to add a decorative touch.
 It costs between $12 to $17 per square foot.

 Cracks, Buckling, Warping, and Crumbling

 A cracked asphalt driveway can be made worse with gas, oil, and salt.
 Superficial cracks can be repaired, but deep cracks are a sign that a driveway likely needs to be replaced.
-Wavy or warped asphalt can happen due to an insufficient base or because of heavy vehicle use.
+Wavy or warped asphalt can happen due to an insufficient base or heavy vehicle use.
 Often the area can be leveled with asphalt, but sometimes both the asphalt and base will need to be replaced.
 Asphalt driveways that are not protected on their edge with concrete gutters or curbs can experience crumbling edges.
 These edges will need to be removed and replaced.

 Faded Color

-Over time, sunlight and frequent use can turn your asphalt from black to gray.
+Over time, sunlight and frequent use can turn asphalt from black to gray.
 Older pavement is prone to cracking since it becomes brittle as it ages.
 Strategic repairs and regular seal coating can protect this faded pavement from more extensive damage.

 Sinkage